 A dinner is being planned in Hawaii for next year to present the medal to veterans and survivors who couldn’t make it to Washington, D.C.

-Among the veterans at today’s news conference was a woman – Salome Calderon — who served in military intelligence in the Philippines during World War II.
+Among the veterans at AARP Hawaii’s news conference was a woman – Salome Calderon — who served in military intelligence in the Philippines during World War II.

 Calderon said she collected and organized information on Japanese positions and installations in the Philippines so that American bombers could take them out.